interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 ### 18 January
 * *3 hours* Working on refactoring the BruteForceAlgorithm class and adding tests for it.
-* *1 hour* Continuing testing , refactoring and documentation of the brute force algorithm implmentation.
+* *1 hour* Continuing testing, refactoring and documentation of the brute force algorithm implementation.

 ### 19 January
 * *2 hours* Finishing up brute force tests, refactoring and documentation.
 Starting the same process on Boyer Moore.